 While all of these factors initiated the transition, the emergence of “the big three” crude oil producers expedited OPEC’s more reactive role in the marketplace.

 In July 2019, OPEC again decided to maintain production cuts.
-The market’s slower economic growth and its impact on global demand for crude and transportation fuels, however, has greatly reduced OPEC’s potential to push prices upward by restraining oil supply.
-While historically OPEC was able to manipulate prices by changing this supply, the market is currently transitioning to one that is more demand and economic driven.
+The market’s slower economic growth and its impact on global demand for crude oil and transportation fuels greatly reduced OPEC’s potential to push prices upward by restraining oil supply.

 Since their decision to implement supply cuts of over 3.0 million barrels of crude per day from October 2018 levels, OPEC’s removal only modestly increased prices during their most recent round of cuts.
 This is due in large part to US oil production growth counterbalancing OPEC’s efforts to remove supply from the market.